AtlasPilotPuppy/dedup/README.md

 - SSH key authentication configured (password auth is not supported)
 - rsync installed on both local and remote systems for file transfers
 - Optional: dedups installed on the remote system for advanced features
+- For SSH tunneling: `netcat` (nc) on the remote system for reliable JSON streaming

 ### Remote Dedups Detection